kenlowrie/avscript/docs/userdocs.md

 {:.indent}###**&#91;inline 2]:(https://cloudylogic.com) - you won't see any of this text...**
 Then the inline link isn't expanded inline as normal, and any text following the closing parenthesis is ignored.

-{:.note.red}If you look at the source document immediately following this note,  you'll see the inline definition of **inline 2**, but it isn't displayed like normal inline links, it is only defined for use later.
+{:.note.red.width90}If you look at the source document immediately following this note,  you'll see the inline definition of **inline 2**, but it isn't displayed like normal inline links, it is only defined for use later.

 [inline 2]:(https://cloudylogic.com)-you won't see any of this text...